 Community Development and Revitalization

 Local communities in Arizona are faced with the increasing challenge of balancing future growth while keeping existing housing stock, infrastructure and community facilities from declining.
-The Arizona Department of Housing (ADOH) is dedicated to helping communities face these challenges through its Community Development Block Grant (CDBG) and Home Investment Partnership (HOME) program funding sources.
+The Arizona Department of Housing (ADOH) is dedicated to helping communities face these challenges through its Community Development Block Grant (CDBG) and Home Investment Partnership (HOME) program funding sources as well as the Weatherization Assistance Program.

 The CDBG program is a federally funded program through the Department of Housing and Urban Development (HUD) and authorized by Title I of the Housing and Community Development Act of 1974.
 CDBG provides grant opportunities for community revitalization to ensure decent housing, a suitable living environment and economic opportunity for rural Arizona.